skoszewski/openvpn-server/README.md

 ```batch
 certutil -addstore "Root" "<certfile.crt>"
 ```

+### Renewing certificates

+The certificates will expire after a specified time period.
+Use the following procedure to renew client certificate.

+1. Use `list-certificates.sh` script to look for client.
+1. Use `show-certificate.sh` script to display client properties like the name, the base name and the serial number.
+1. Use `remove-client.sh` script to revoke the client's certificate and remove the configuration.
+1. Use `new-client.sh` script to create a new certificate for the client.
+1. Use `show-profile.sh` script to display or publish the OpenVPN profile for the client.

+Use `remove-server.sh` and `new-server.sh` without any parameters to renew the server certificate.

 > NOTE: Close and reopen the web browsers using the system store (Edge, Chrome, Opera).
 The Firefox is not using the system certificate store and you have to add the certificate in the Firefox.